 Who wants what from whom?
-This question may sound banal at first, but even law students often find it difficult to answer.
-So how does the layman in law feel when he has a legal problem that needs to be solved?
+This question may sound trivial at first, but even for law students it is often difficult to answer.
+So how does the layman feel when he is presented with a legal problem in need of a solution?

-In almost every situation in life we can be confronted with legal questions every day, but the legal situation is often opaque.
-In such cases good advice is usually expensive.
+In almost every situation we are confronted with legal questions, but the legal situation is often unclear in the least.
+In such cases good advice is literally expensive.

-That is why we want to be a contact for those who need legal advice and cannot easily afford to hire a lawyer.
-As the first point of contact, we want to help you get to know your rights and enforce them.
+This is why we want to be your initial contact if you need legal advice and cannot afford a lawyer.
+As your first place to go, we want to help you getting to know your rights and how to enforce them.

-Besides the aspect of helping others, we also want to expand our own knowledge and train our legal skills.
+Besides helping others, we also want to expand our own knowledge and train our legal skills.

 What does it mean to be in direct contact with a client?
-What questions do I have to ask in order to sufficiently grasp a life situation that has not yet been pre-formulated?
-What bureaucratic hurdles must be overcome and how do we structure our work to be efficient, reliable and competent?
+Which questions do I need to ask in order to sufficiently grasp the full legal gravitas of a potentially dubious real-life case?
+What red tape must be dealt with and how do we structure our work to be efficient, reliable and successful?

-All these experiences cannot be imparted to us in normal theory studies and even if this is more successful later in the legal clerkship, we believe that it is important to learn earlier how to apply the theoretical knowledge in legal practice.
-Although internships during the course of studies offer the opportunity to do so, we are convinced that we can achieve a greater learning increase through continuous, independent action within the framework of student legal advice.
-Because there we can accompany processes very closely from beginning to end, see the consequences of our actions and develop ourselves over a longer period of time.
+We cannot acquire this experience in lectures.
+Even though we gain some insights into the judicial routine later in the legal clerkship, we believe that it is important to learn how to apply the theoretical knowledge in legal practice as early as possible.
+Therefore, we are convinced that we can achieve better learning through continuous, independent action within the framework of student legal advice besides our internships.
+Here we can accompany processes very closely from beginning to end, seeing the consequences of our actions and develop ourselves over a longer period of time.

 We believe it is important that law students not only study the law, but also comprehend its working mechanisms in the real world.